retifrav/amazon-mxnet-qt/README.md

-# amazon-mxnet-qt
+# Amazon MXNet Qt demo

-Qt-based applications for the Amazon MXNet demo
+Qt-based applications for the Amazon MXNet demo.

+More details in the [following article](https://retifrav.github.io).